xKURTx/Project-1/README.md

 2. What are the most popular listings?
 3. What are the most expensive neighborhoods?

+## Results

+1. It was determined that the most popular destination based on the number of listings is Broadway.
+2. It was determined that the most popular listing based on the number of reviews is a property named contemporary art loft downtown.
+3. It was determined that the most expensive neighborhood based on the average price per listing is Southeast Magnolia.

 ## File Descriptions <a name="files"></a>

 There is one Jupyter Notebook.